JoaoVic7or/Joaovic7or/README.md

 ### About Me
 I'm a passionate developer with 1.5 years of experience in building robust and scalable applications.
 My expertise includes working with C#, .NET, ASP.NET, Oracle Database, and JavaScript to deliver effective and high-quality solutions.

 I'm always open to collaborating on exciting projects, sharing knowledge, or simply having a chat about technology and development.
-If you'd like to discuss an opportunity, get advice, or just say hello, feel free to reach out—I’d love to hear from you!
+If you'd like to discuss an opportunity, get advice, or just say hello, <b>feel free to reach out</b>!

 </br>
 </br>